islanderJ/HIC/README.md

 ## Introduction

 - The main task of this project is to configure a TLS server that could handle 2 way SSL.
 - Client certificates and server certificates were created.
-You can find hoy to create them.
+You can find how to create them.
+Look at app.js code for naming and paths.
 - The server is configured to accept the given client ca certificate (cacert.pem).
 - When making client calls with curl, the server self signed certificate needs to be specified since it is not in the trusted domains.
     - This could be changed for production deployments.
 A domain name must be included and the hosting environment needs to have a certificate signed by a trusted source such as Let's Encrypt, DigiCert etc. so any client can recognize it.